Ellpeck/TinyLifeWeb/web/_posts/tt_pronouns/2023-04-15-tt_pronouns.md

 A few days before that, we published a little [twitter Thread](https://twitter.com/TinyLifeGame/status/1643587758135418880) about our intentions with this update, as well as our future plans in relation to this feature.
 Now, I'd like to take some time to expand on this a bit, and explain why this feature is only releasing now, and why it's so... lackluster in its current implementation.

 ## Pronouns and Politics

-*Edit: I overhauled this section to sound less aggressive, which the old phrasing did despite my intentions.
-You can read the previous phrasing [here](https://gist.github.com/Ellpeck/7a2c18dc4f6051079413e920441b6ddc).*

 The politics of gender and pronouns are very complicated, and I'll be trying not to get into them in this post.
 In my opinion, this debate should have a very simple conclusion: people should get to be who they want to be.
 That includes their gender identity, the appearance of their body, the pronouns they wish to be addressed with, the name they wish to have, and the way they wish to dress and otherwise express themselves.
 When developing Tiny Life, I take the steps that I hope accomplish this goal the best for everyone, regardless of whether they're cis or genderqueer.